Jan van Breda Kolff: Coaching career

 Van Breda Kolff was a player coach while playing in Italy.
 Then he became an assistant coach at Princeton in either 1985 or 1987.

+Van Breda Kolff began his head coaching career in 1991 at Cornell University, where he compiled a 23–29 record over two years.
+In 1993, he was hired to coach at his alma mater, Vanderbilt University, where his teams achieved a 104–81 record over six seasons, in which the team finished between third and fifth place in the Southeastern Conference each year and made the National Invitation Tournament three times and the NCAA Division I men's basketball tournament in 1997.
+He left Vanderbilt in 1999 to coach at Pepperdine University.
+In his first year there, the team played in the NCAA tournament and upset perennial-power Indiana in what would be head coach Bobby Knight’s final game at the school.
+In 2001, van Breda Kolff became head coach at St. Bonaventure, where the team reached the NIT second round in his first year.

 Van Breda Kolff's tenure at St. Bonaventure ended abruptly in controversy late in the 2002–03 season.
 St. Bonaventure declared junior college transfer Jamil Terrell eligible to play without sitting out a year (as he would have been under NCAA rules if he had earned an associate degree), even though Terrell had only earned a welding certificate.
 Athletic director Gothard Lane had told school president Robert Wickenheiser that Terrell was ineligible to play that year.
 However, Wickenheiser, under prodding from his son Kort, who was also one of Van Breda Kolff's assistants, unilaterally declared Terrell eligible.
 School officials didn't seek guidance from the NCAA about Terrell's eligibility until the 2002–03 season was nearly over.
 The Bonnies were forced to forfeit every game in which Terrell played, and were also barred from the Atlantic 10 Conference tournament.
 In protest, the Bonnies players opted to sit out the last two games.
 Van Breda Kolff denied knowing about the scandal and was cleared of wrongdoing.
 He would later take on an assistant coach role for the New Orleans Hornets following the scandal's aftermath.

 On April 25, 2007, he was named as one of three finalists to become the new head coach of UC Riverside's men's basketball program.

 Van Breda Kolff was named coach of the Nashville Broncos of the American Basketball Association in 2008.
 He stayed with the team through its name change to the Music City Stars but lost his job when the team disbanded in 2010.

+In 2025, van Breda Kolff began serving as the boys' and girls' basketball coach at St. Paul Christian Academy in Nashville, Tennessee.